Star Rangers: Story

 Set in the 25th century, the series revolved around the crew of the Sabre, the last ship in the Frontier Battalion of the once-fearsome Star Rangers Corps.
 In both Star Rangers and its companion series Death Hawk, the era is a dystopia of Solar System-spanning corporations that held the true power behind the centralized government of the Sol 9 Commonwealth.
 By the time of the series, the Star Rangers Corps has been reorganized into a token peacekeeping force while the corporations maintain their own security divisions, such as the Sol 9 Shogunate's Tigers of Heaven.
 As such, all Star Rangers ships and weaponry are outdated, making it difficult for Sabre crew to perform its duties.
-The ship patrols Sectors Four through Nine of the Orion Arm.
+The ship patrols Sectors Four through Nine of the Orion Spur.